numberoverzero/bloop/docs/user/conditions.rst

         (Document.name == ".bashrc")
     )

-There's no way to know if the previous value for eg. ``folder`` had a value, since the scan told DynamoDB not to include that column when it performed the scan.
+There's no way to know if the existing row in DynamoDB had a value for eg. ``folder``, since the scan told DynamoDB not to include that column when it performed the scan.
 There's no save assumption for the state of that column in DynamoDB, so it's not part of the generated atomic condition.

 --------------------------------
  Example: Query on a Projection